 - ADS-B receivers also have an omnidirectional antenna gain, so let’s say 0 dB

 The path loss depends on how far away the aircraft is from our receiver.
-As an example, it’s about 30 km between University of Maryland (where the course that this textbook’s content originated from was taught) and BWI airport.
-Let’s calculate FSPL for that distance and our frequency of 1,090 MHz:
+As an example, it’s about 30 km between the University of Maryland (where the course that this textbook’s content originated from was taught) and the BWI airport.
+Let’s calculate FSPL for that distance and a frequency of 1,090 MHz:

 Another option is to leave as a variable in the link budget and figure out how far away we can hear signals based on a required SNR.